Islay things to do: Hidden Gems

 We all know Islay is famous for its whisky and distilleries, but don’t miss Kilchoman Distillery on your Islay whisky tour.
 Tucked away in the rural settlement of Kilchoman, this is the smallest distillery on the island.
 An independent and family-run business, it is also the only farm distillery on Islay.
 A unique distillery with visitor centre, café and shop.

 If you’re looking for remote, unspoilt beaches on Islay, Lochindaal is a true treasure!
 The loch stretches from the Mull of Oa to Rinns Point and offers miles of beautiful deserted beaches.
-This is also where our Peatzeria restaurant is located, in Bowmore, overlooking the tranquil waters of Lochindaal.
+The beaches on the northern shores between Blackrock and Port Ban are a particular favourite with us.
+The shores of Lochindaal is also where our Peatzeria restaurant is located, just a little further along in Bowmore.
 In fact some of our customers describe Peatzeria as a hidden gem all its own!
 We’d love to welcome you for some delicious pizza with stunning Lochindaal views.

 So, there are just a few hidden gems to look out for on your next visit to Islay.
 Don’t forget to come and see us at Peatzeria Restaurant while exploring Bowmore and the shores of Lochindaal.
 And if you’re looking for somewhere fabulous to stay during your Islay trip, take a look at Islay Cottages, where we offer welcoming accommodation in Bowmore (Dundonald Cottage and Tarbert House B&B) and Kilchoman (Kilchoman House and Kilchoman Cottages).